Italy sends warning letter to Pfizer over COVID vaccine delays | Business

 The letter adds to tension between the European Union and the U.S. drug-maker, which announced last week a temporary slowdown in deliveries to the bloc.
 "The State Attorney General's Office has sent Pfizer a formal notice to comply with its contractual obligations relating to its failure to deliver vaccine doses," the special commissioner office said in a statement.

-Pfizer was not immediately available for comment.
-Pfizer has said it will make up for the slowdown in deliveries with manufacturing changes that will boost output.
+Pfizer declined to comment beyond its previous statement.
+Pfizer said on Jan.
+15 it will make up for the slowdown in deliveries with manufacturing changes that will boost output.
 The government statement added the special commissioner will also assess in the coming hours what further action to take at national and European levels.

 If Pfizer does not meet its contractual obligations, the drug group could be accused of breaching the contract it has signed with the European Union on member states' behalf, an Italian source familiar with the matter said.
 The company will be given a few days to respond, at most one week, the person added.